grz0zrg/fsynth/documentation/mk/docs/osc.md

 - Slice channel

 This feature is useful to trigger external applications from the slices content, this was used to build a [SuperCollider port](https://github.com/grz0zrg/fsynth/tree/master/supercollider) of the additive synthesis engine for example.

+### Open Stage Control

+[Open Stage Control](https://openstagecontrol.ammd.net/) is a libre and modular OSC / MIDI controller with many widgets type and can be used as an effective way to control Fragment OSC uniforms.

+When widgets are added the `id` field of the `widget` property section specify the OSC address, this can also be specified more directly in the `address` field in `osc` property section.

+Example to define a float uniform :

+* specify uniform name in widget `id` or `address` field such as `iMyUniform`
+* add `[0]` to `preArgs` widget property field